sarahkpardo/sarahkpardo.github.io/_pages/about.md

 > **_A model, when built out of data created and labeled by people, is no less than a mirror which reflects back to us our patterns._**

+Here is a corollary:

+> **_The output of a model trained on human behavior is a completion of the statement_**
+>
+>       If you continue to do things as you have done them before, here is what you would do next:

 Proofs with and without words are forthcoming.